 When added up this could mean that a fixed-rate installation of $5 per yard is actually around $18 per square yard, or more!
 This is the reason that contract must be drafted with the installer, and every price point identified and accepted.

 For this discussion we will consider the materials and costs of a carpet installation in a standard family room.
 This is a room measuring 16'x16' in size (256 square feet) and having no unusual angles or special cutting requirements.

 Can it be a DIY project?
 Not really, it takes some know-how and specialized tools to properly install a rug and padding.
 It also requires a high-powered carpet stretcher to be used as well, and most homeowners do not already possess such equipment.

 The average costs and materials associated with this project include:

 (16' x 16')

-Cost to install new carpeting varies greatly by region.
+Cost to install new carpeting varies greatly by region (and even by zipcode).
 Get free estimates from carpet installers in your city.